oziris78/konoblo/README.md

 # Konoblo

-<b>Konoblo is a library for building powerful CLI tools in Java.</b>
+<b>Konoblo is a lightweight state driven framework for building CLI apps in Java.</b>

 Konoblo simplifies the creation of interactive command line programs by combining:
-- A structured state machine engine
+- A state defining and directing mechanism
-- Built-in input validation utilities
+- Built-in input validation
-- Selection based routing
 - ANSI color support
-- Clean and expressive API

-Instead of writing scattered loops, switch statements, and manual validation logic, you simply define states and describe how they transition.
-Konoblo handles the control flow for you!
+Instead of writing scattered loops, switch statements and manual validation logic, you simply define states and describe how they transition/direct to one and other.
+Konoblo handles the entire control flow for you!

 # Simple Example